 The Metropolitan Atlanta Rapid Transit Authority (MARTA) operates Atlanta's local public transportation system.
 The train station is in the North and South baggage claim areas of the domestic terminal and there are served by the Red and Gold lines (both go to downtown Atlanta).
 While the bus corresponds to line 191.
 In both cases the standard rate is $ 2.50.
 LEARN MORE

 Shared Vans provide transportation services to and from Atlanta's central business district: Downtown, Midtown, and Buckhead, shuttle service to hotels, Clayton, Cobb, DeKalb, Fulton, and Gwinnett counties, and areas outside of the five boroughs. from the Atlanta metropolitan area and the states bordering Georgia.
 LEARN MORE

 If you want to rent a car at the Atlanta airport, you must go to the Rental Car Center, connected via SkyTrain to the domestic terminal and parking area, and by bus to the international terminal.
 LEARN MORE

 Airlines and destinations (more than 200 between domestic and 40 countries) operating to and from the Atlanta airport.

-Each of the lobbies has VIP lounges - SEE MORE
+Each of the lobbies has VIP lounges - LEARN MORE

-Atlanta International Airport offers highly accessible facilities and assistance services for people with reduced mobility, disabilities, and people with autism SEE MORE
+Atlanta International Airport offers highly accessible facilities and assistance services for people with reduced mobility, disabilities, and people with autism.
+LEARN MORE

 Answers to Passengers Frequently Asked Questions